Literary Scout

 Where do scouts look for new material?

-Asked by rossina about 12 years ago
+Asked by rossina over 12 years ago

 We get all of our manuscripts from agents and publishers.
 Scouts do not accept unsolicited manuscripts.
 Unless it’s definitely being printed in the US, it is not part of our scope.